-3. Extensions to Error Handling
+5. Extensions to Error Handling

 This document defines new Error Subcode - Unsupported Capability.
 The value of this Subcode is 7.
-The Data field in the NOTIFICATION message lists the set of capabilities that cause the speaker to send the message.
-Each such capability is encoded the same way as it was encoded in the received OPEN message.
+The Data field in the NOTIFICATION message SHOULD list the set of capabilities that cause the speaker to send the message.
+Each such capability is encoded the same way as it would be encoded in the OPEN message.

-4. IANA Considerations
+6. IANA Considerations

-Section 4 defines a Capability Optional Parameter along with an Capability Code field.
-IANA is expected to create and maintain the registry for Capability Code values.
+This document defines a Capability Optional Parameter along with an Capability Code field.
+IANA maintains the registry for Capability Code values.
 Capability Code value 0 is reserved.
-Capability Code values 1 through 63 are to be assigned by IANA using the "IETF Consensus" policy defined in RFC2434.
-Capability Code values 64 through 127 are to be assigned by IANA, using the "First Come First Served" policy defined in RFC2434.
-Capability Code values 128 through 255 are for "Private Use" as defined in RFC2434.
+Capability Code values 1 through 63 are to be assigned by IANA using the "IETF Consensus" policy defined in RFC 2434.
+Capability Code values 64 through 127 are to be assigned by IANA, using the "First Come First Served" policy defined in RFC 2434.
+Capability Code values 128 through 255 are for "Private Use" as defined in RFC 2434.

-5. Security Considerations
+7. Security Considerations